- Digital Marketing Strategy

 Affiliate marketing is the process of promoting a product or service on behalf of another company and is therefore a push channel.
 Affiliates earn a commission for each sale they generate.
 Affiliate marketing is a great way to reach new customers and grow sales.

 There are many other digital marketing channels, such as display advertising and digital radio.
 Each channel should be evaluated for the relevance to your users to ensure you choose the right mix of channels for your business.
+We’ve recently published a blog covering the digital marketing trends in 2023 that goes into a more detail around some other channels available.

 Creating compelling content